-The instructors don’t become their friends, rather their peers and both have earned the other’s respect.
-Students leave beaten, battered and knowing where their limits were previously and where they are now.
-They know the second they leave the class their training could be put to the test either driving home or going on shift that evening.
-The certificate, if given, isn’t worth anything other than ink on a paper.
-The knowledge they learned about themselves can’t be articulated on a piece of paper and no certificate will help them when the time comes anyways.
+The instructors don’t become their friends, but rather their peers, and both have earned the other’s respect.
+Students leave beaten, battered, and knowing where their limits were previously and where they are now.
+They know the second they leave the class their training could be put to the test either by driving home or going on shift that evening.
+The certificate, if given, isn’t worth anything other than ink on paper.
+The knowledge they learned about themselves can’t be articulated on a piece of paper and no certificate will help them when the time comes anyway.
 They leave wanting more; more from the instructors and more from themselves, and most importantly they are ready for when it happens.

 While I may have made it sound like the “if” courses are useless, that is completely untrue; they are starting points.
 They are for those who probably will never be in a “when” situation, or so they think.
 We never expected to be in an actual fire one day when practicing fire drills in school.
 And for most people, that is as far as they need to know.
 They don’t need to go to the Fire Academy in order to live out their daily lives safely.

 However, consider the difference between a basic first aid or CPR class (“If this happens”) vs. the same class for medical providers (“when this happens”).
-Big difference between those two very similar courses in regards to mindset of how to use the same skills.
-Not everyone is going to be a medic nor needs to know that information.
+The big difference between those two very similar courses in regards to the mindset of how to use the same skills.
+Not everyone is going to be a medic or needs to know that information.

 As you decide what training you are going to take this year, first decide what training you need (if you haven’t already figured that out) and then decide what level you need: “if” or “when” training.
 Not everyone is ready to be fully tested in a “when” course, and I don’t encourage everyone to take one…yet.
 If you may need that particular skill at some point in the near future and other people’s lives depend on it, then you should be taking some “when” courses.

-If you need familiarity or brushing up on skills than an “if” course should do you fine.
-If you are a professional who has never tested your skills under stress recently or especially taken any reality based training, then you are seriously remiss and doing a disservice to those you serve with and for.
+If you need familiarity or brushing up on skills then an “if” course should do you fine.
+If you are a professional who has never tested your skills under stress recently or especially taken any reality-based training, then you are seriously remiss and doing a disservice to those you serve with and for.
 You are a liability and not an asset.
-So, ask your instructors, are they teaching you new skills “if” you need them or are they testing you for “when” the moment happens?
+So, ask your instructors, are they teaching you new skills “if” you need them, or are they testing you for “when” the moment happens?